Cord Blood Donation

 With your help, we can provide a life-saving product from something that is normally thrown away.

+We have now re-opened our collection sites with the exception of Royal Free London - Barnet.
 We are currently operating a limited service, in order to ensure the safety and wellbeing of all donors, trust staff and our staff whilst providing a life improving service.

 By donating your cord blood after the birth of your baby you could save someone's life.